DaAlbrecht/thesis-TEKO/content/Task_analysis.typ

 broker.
 Different systems write messages into a queue, the messages then need to be processed by other systems.
-If for some reason a specific message should be processed again, the owner of the processing system cannot retry processing the message.
+If for some reason a specific message should be processed again, the owner of the processing system cannot retry processing the message because the messages are not persistent, once consumed the message is gone.
 Said owner has to contact the owner of the sending system and ask for a retransmission of the message.
 This is a time-consuming and costly process.
 The goal of this thesis is to develop a microservice that allows queueing messages again, without needing to contact the owner of the sending system.